javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

   ball.hidden = false;

   // mousemove events may trigger out of the window (when the ball is dragged off-screen)
-  // if clientX/clientY are out of the window, then elementfromPoint returns null if (!elemBelow) return;
+  // if clientX/clientY are out of the window, then elementFromPoint returns null if (!elemBelow) return;

   // potential droppables are labeled with the class "droppable" (can be other logic) let droppableBelow = elemBelow.closest('.droppable');

-  if (currentDroppable != droppableBelow) { // if there are any changes
+  if (currentDroppable != droppableBelow) {
     // we're flying in or out...
     // note: both values can be null
     //   currentDroppable=null if we were not over a droppable before this event (e.g over an empty space)